DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Design-and-build-a-simple-API-Proxy/README.md

 * ...you decouple the developer-facing API from the API exposed by backend services.
 This brings several advantages:

-  * it shields "consumer developers" - those who are using the APIs - from changes in backend code or implementation.
+* ...it shields "consumer developers" - those who are using the APIs - from changes in backend code or implementation.
 As development teams make backend changes, consumer developers continue to call the same API without any interruption.

-  * it enables you, the API Provider, to innovate at the edge without impacting internal applications and development teams.
+* ...it enables you, the API Provider, to innovate at the edge without impacting internal applications and development teams.
 Edge acts as a *service virtualization* layer.
 For example For example, you could convert an XML-based API to a JSON-based API just by introducing a few rules in the proxy configuration, without changing any backend code.
 You could introduce new services that compose multiple backend services.

+* ...you can offload overhead away from the backend infrastructure.
+For example, suppose you have an old database that is simply not able to handle the load from API clients.
+The API Proxy, with caching, can relieve that pressure.

 In short, the API Proxy metaphor enables *API Management*.

 ### Describing an API Proxy

 In Apigee Edge, an API proxy is described by a set of configurations, usually specified in a bundle of XML configuration files.
 These configuration files will stipulate what inbound requests the proxy listens for (all of them?  just those on url path /v1/service ?), whether to use TLS (we hope so) and if so, which ciphers to use, whether to use caching, how to verify API keys, and so on.
 All of these basic things can be done with simple configuration of Apigee Edge capabilities.
 No coding.

 Apigee Edge also allows people to extend the capabilities with custom code.
 For example, if you would like to design an API Proxy that performs custom augmentation of the response received from the backend, you could do that by writing some JavaScript.

-The configuration
-and any custom code you provide (such as
-JavaScript and Java), hosted in Apigee Edge, implements the facade for your backend HTTP services.
+The configuration and any custom code you provide (such as JavaScript and Java), hosted in Apigee Edge, implements the facade for your backend HTTP services.

-### How an API Proxy works in Apigee Edge
+### How an API Proxy Works in Apigee Edge

 API proxies in Apigee Edge manage request and response messages using a 'pipeline' processing model.
 A request arrives in Edge, and according to the configuration you provide, a series of steps operates on the inbound message.
-Check for a key.
-Enforce a Quota, transform a message, and so on.
-You customize the behavior of your
-API Proxy by attaching Policies (or logical processing steps) to request and response Flows.
+For example, you can configure the proxy to check for and verify a key; enforce a Quota; transform a message; and so on.
+You customize the behavior of your API Proxy by attaching Policies (or logical processing steps) to request and response Flows.

 In an API proxy configuration, there are two types of *endpoints*: